-CSD4650 Professional Communication (5 credits) Prerequisite (s): None
+CSD4650 Professional Communication (5 credits)

 This module prepares students for the communication challenges that await them in the professional world.
 Topics covered may include professional networking strategies, career search materials, self-presentation and interview skills, and effective communication across all levels and functions of the workplace.